-Alternative Education Pathways fall within our specialist provision and includes our Life Skills, Gateway, Elevate & Gold Classes.
+Alternative Education Pathways fall within our specialist provision and includes our Life Skills, Gateway, Elevate & Gold/ASDAN Classes.

 Kings' Al Barsha and Kings' Nad Al Sheba currently have bespoke provision for students needing a personalised and tailored approach to learning where the mainstream environment and curriculum may not meet their needs.
-Our Gateway and Life Skills provision supports students with communication and interaction needs of severe/ moderate severity where the priority need is to develop functional language and life skills.
+Our Gateway and Life Skills provision supports students with communication and interaction needs of severe/ moderate severity where the priority is to develop functional language and life skills.
 The students supported within this provision will be predominantly based in specially developed classrooms, but will be included within the main school programme where meaningful and relevantly appropriate through planning and events.
 As part of this provision, the student will access both small group Speech and Language Therapy and Occupational therapy twice weekly during term time.
 Within the classroom environment, students will also benefit from ABA strategies and approaches being implemented as part of their daily teaching pedagogy.
 The number of students within these classrooms is typically 7-8 children supported by a UK trained Special Educational Needs Teacher and two Learning Support Assistants (LSA's).

-The cost for this provision is 98,350 AED for the year
+The cost for Gateway and Life Skills Primary provision is 103,440 AED per year